Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 Finding a Windows 98 compatible PC for free in 2024 was not that easy but after exploring some lab dumpsters I finally found one and here is the result: it works !
 When I say "it works" I mean it sometimes works, but enough to be usable.
 Both versions of the code suffer the same protocol instability and crashes but are usable to extract images.

+## Using the code in 2024: still working !

 ![Hardware](Pictures/Results.png)